tilyupo/qustar/README.md

 #### .slice(start, end)

-You can also use `.slice` method to achive the same:
+You can also use `.slice` method to achieve the same:

 ```ts
 const users = Query.table('users')